Information for Parents, Family, and Friends

 If your student is planning to study abroad, they will be encouraged to meet with their Student Financial Services (SFS) Counselor prior to departure to determine exactly how their financial aid package applies to their abroad experience.
 To learn more about the cost to study abroad and additional funding opportunities, please review our grants and scholarships page.

 The most important aspect of a successful overseas experience for your student will be appropriate academic planning.
-The Education Abroad advisors and Electives Abroad program managers in the Glavin Office and class deans in Academic Services will work closely with your student during the advising and application process or period to ensure that the program aligns with your student’s academic goals.
+The education abroad advisors and short-term program managers in the Glavin Office and class deans in Academic Services will work closely with your student during the advising and application process or period to ensure that the program aligns with your student’s academic goals.
 Ultimately, we want to ensure that your student will maintain their path to graduation.

 Routine communication with your student during their overseas experience will be very different from what you are used to during your student’s studies on the Babson campus.
 Prior to your student’s departure, decide on a plan for regular communication and a plan for emergency communication.
 Regular communication by Skype, WhatsApp, and/or FaceTime will be an affordable option for many, whereas on some programs and in some situations, communication via telephone and email will be more practical.